emberliesb/ad/README.md

 Open PowerShell_ise as an administrator

-Create a new File and paste the contents of the script into it  <link rel="stylesheet" href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">
+Create a new File and paste the contents of the <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1" target="_blank">script</a> into it

 Run the script and observe the accounts being created